d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 The project id for the Dynamics 365 for Finance & Operations project inside LCS

 Default value can be configured using Set-D365LcsApiConfig

+Although the assets are stored in the shared asset library, their information is retrieved in context of a project to get the full information.

 ```yaml
 Type: Int32